kevingyori/.dotfiles/README.md

 ### Browser

-Arc is awesome, I love the UI.
-But it's a bit too slow for me.
-I switched to Brave.

-On linux I use Firefox for browsing and Chromium for web dev.
+I use Brave for browsing and Chrome for web dev testing.